PrivateSky/double-check/README.md

 Therefore, all the extensions you can declare should also declare a semantic category for each parameter, declared as an array of objects in logger.addCase calls.
    We identified the following semantic categories having booleans as values:
-   - 'category': the field is usable to create indexes for logs.
+   - 'category    ': the field is usable to create indexes for logs.
 The mandatory field "type" is such ca category but you can add other.
 One can see ca category
    - 'level'       : identify the level of attention that a log entry should get from operations point of view
-   - 'time': a value that uniquely identifies in time the log.
+   - 'time'        : a value that uniquely identifies in time the log.
 This parameter is mandatory and normally automatically instantiated by core logging functions
    - 'description' : part of the description, environment values relevant for values.
 All parameters have this aspect so you don't declare
    - 'stack'       : describe an execution stack that caused the log entry
    - 'filename'    : path of a file causing or related to the log entry
-   - 'key part': a set of fields that together create a key (category)
+   - 'key part'    : a set of fields that together create a key (category)
    - 'swarm'       : the current swarm name (SwarmESB specific)
    - 'phase'       : the current phase name (SwarmESB specific)
    - 'mainGroup'   : the type of the addapter  (SwarmESB specific)
    - 'adapter'     : the uid of the current adapter instance ((SwarmESb specific))
-   - 'swarm process': the uid of a swarm process
+   - 'process'     : the uid of a swarm process (or a process) that automatically stick multiple logs entries together

    Additionally,each parameter declaration should have a name, identified with field named 'name' in parameter descriptions